Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Application I: The driven-dissipative Bose-Hubbard model

-The study of the classical limit offers a unique viewpoint to understand the origin of dissipative quantum chaos.
-To study it, we employ the Gross-Pitaevskij mean-field approximation \footnote{A rigorous derivation of the semiclassical limit of the Lindblad master equation indicates that the correct classical limit, i.e. $\hbar\to0$ should include second-order correlations between fields \cite{Dubois_2021}.
+We investigate here the classical limit of the system described by Eqs.~\eqref{eqs:hamiltonian} and \eqref{eqs:lindblad}.
+We employ the Gross-Pitaevskii mean-field (i.e., coherent state) approximation \footnote{A rigorous derivation of the semiclassical limit of the Lindblad master equation indicates that the correct classical limit, i.e. $\hbar\to0$ should include second-order correlations between fields \cite{Dubois_2021}.
 Here we will identify the classical limit as the the mean-field approximation, which assumes that second-order correlators factor into field products.}.
 For each resonator in the Bose-Hubbard chain, we assume that $\hat{\rho}=\bigotimes_j\hat{\rho}_j$ at all times, with $\hat{\rho}_j = \ketbra{\alpha_j}$ and $\hat{a}_j\ket{\alpha_j} = \alpha_j \ket{\alpha_j}$ \cite{Casteels_2017,debnath_nonequilibrium_2017, giraldo_driven-dissipative_2020}.
 Doing so for the master equation \eqref{eqs:lindblad} leads to